jaykoli7/github_restful-webservices/README.md

 # github_restful-webservices
-Created a RESTful Web service that displays data in JSON format using two get routes :
+Created a RESTful Web service using spring-boot to get routes :

 1)/customers

 2)/customers/1

 3)/customers/2

 Steps:

 -In the docker terminal, use command "touch Dockerfile" to create the Dockerfile and setup the DockerFile accordingly.